zheng129/programming-languages/lecture-1.3.md

 The answer to the last question, leads to the next topic, the title of which contains 4 **big ideas**.

+But first, we could use this opportunity to get used to consult research literature.
+The problem we have been discussing has an interesting history and drew the attention of some real heavyweights.
+Read up to (and excluding) Section 1.1 of the [article by Burris and Yeats](https://www.math.uwaterloo.ca/~snburris/htdocs/MYWORKS/PREPRINTS/saga.ps).
+Can you summarise its contents?
+Also read the Wikipedia article on [Tarski's High School Algebra Problem](https://en.wikipedia.org/wiki/Tarski%27s_high_school_algebra_problem).

 #### Soundness, Completeness, Syntax, Semantics

 ##### Soundness and Completeness